Baby, Let's Move To Kenya! Why This African American Moved To Africa

 Can you talk about what you do professionally?

-I’ve been a registered nurse for over 20 years in the States and I made sure I immediately got my license here since I wasn’t sure what I wanted to do professionally.
-I completed the required training, and as of September 2013 I am a Registered Midwife.
-In addition, I graduated with a Masters of Public Health in December of 2013.
+I’ve been a registered nurse for over 20 years in the States.
+So I made sure I immediately got my license here since I wasn’t sure what I wanted to do professionally.
+I completed the required training, and as of September 2013 I am a registered midwife.
+In addition, I graduated with a masters of public health in December of 2013.
 My dream is to open a health center and provide excellent maternity and child care, InshaAllah.